filecoin-project/lotus-docs/content/en/kb/API-info/index.md

 ## Failing API Info

-A failing `GetAPIInfo` error in Lotus can mean a couple of things:
+A `GetAPIInfo error` in Lotus can mean a couple of things:

 - Repo enviroment variable or flag is not set, or pointing at a wrong path.
 - There is a missing repo